mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 My plan next month is to change my blog self-ad to be about _Refactoring English_ and see if more people visit.

-For now, here's an excerpt from [my Hacker News course](https://hitthefrontpage.com).
+For now, here's an excerpt from [my Hacker News course](https://hitthefrontpage.com) that I recorded before my son was born.
 It's about why I invest more into each blog post than most other bloggers do.

 <div style="position:relative;padding-top:56.25%;"><iframe src="https://iframe.mediadelivery.net/embed/273218/f04d4f68-e5da-4886-a0f6-a3bedc62c399?autoplay=true&loop=false&muted=false&preload=true&responsive=true" loading="lazy" style="border:0;position:absolute;top:0;height:100%;width:100%;" allow="accelerometer;gyroscope;autoplay;encrypted-media;picture-in-picture;" allowfullscreen="true"></iframe></div>

 ## Making NixOS + Framework 13 AMD 7040 my daily driver

-I've exclusively used Microsoft Surface tablets for my laptop needs for the past 10+ years, but I've finally gotten fed up enough with the direction Windows is taking that I'm preparing my complete exit from the ecosystem.
-So, I searched for a while for a laptop that treated Linux as a first-class citizen, and I settled on [Framework](https://frame.work).
+I've exclusively used Microsoft Surface tablets for my laptop needs for the past 10+ years, but I've finally gotten fed up enough with the direction Windows is taking that I'm preparing my complete exit from the Windows ecosystem.

+I searched for a while for a laptop that treated Linux as a first-class citizen, and I settled on [Framework](https://frame.work).

-I resisted Framework for a while because the idea of building my own laptop sounded tedious, which is strange because I enjoy building desktops and servers.
+I initially resisted Framework because the idea of building my own laptop sounded tedious, which is strange because I enjoy building desktops and servers.
 But I don't enjoy working in tiny spaces or with tiny tools, and building a laptop seemed like it would be a lot of that.

 The experience of building my Framework laptop was surprisingly the best unboxing experience I've ever had with anything.

+{{<gallery caption="The Framework 13 surprised me in having one of the best unboxing experiences I've had with any technology.">}}
+{{<img src="framework-unboxing-1.webp" max-width="550px">}}
+{{<img src="framework-unboxing-2.webp" max-width="210px">}}
+{{</gallery>}}

 Assembling my Framework was incredibly easy.
 I was expecting it to be like building a desktop from scratch where you're assembling the chassis, the motherboard, etc., but most of the Framework is actually pre-assembled.
 The user portion of the assembly only took me 30 minutes, and I was going very slowly.

-The build instructions were outstanding.
+Framework's [assembly instructions](<https://guides.frame.work/Guide/Framework+Laptop+13+(13th+Gen+Intel+Core)+DIY+Edition+Quick+Start+Guide/168>) are outstanding.
 I definitely experienced an "[IKEA effect"](https://en.wikipedia.org/wiki/IKEA_effect) where I feel more satisfied with my laptop from having assembled it myself.

-{{<gallery caption="The Framework 13 surprised me in having one of the best unboxing experiences I've had with any technology.">}}
-{{<img src="framework-unboxing-1.webp" max-width="550px">}}
-{{<img src="framework-unboxing-2.webp" max-width="210px">}}
-{{</gallery>}}

 I installed NixOS on my Framework, which has been satisfying but challenging.

 In NixOS, all configuration happens through plaintext files.
 This is amazing when I want to install a program, and all I have to do is add a line to a file and run `nixos rebuild`.
-It's less amazing when I just want to make the system clock display in AM/PM instead of 24-hour format, and I can't find the magic incantation to control it in NixOS.
+It's less amazing when I just want to make the system clock display in AM/PM instead of 24-hour format, and I can't find the magic incantation to make that happen via NixOS config files.

 Configuring NixOS has become an unexpectedly nice paternity leave project.
 First, instead of spending most of my time in my office, I'm in my living room with my family most of the day.
 When I use my computer, it's my laptop, so I have extra motivation to get NixOS working well.

 I also just keep a list of things I want to get working on NixOS that I haven't yet figured out.
 And those quests are usually things that are friendly to interruptions, because it's a lot of searching for answers and trial and error.

+At this point, I like being in NixOS more than I like being in Windows, and I've been primarily a Windows user since Windows 3.1.

 ## Wrap up